revk/PuzzleBox/README.md

 Makes OpenSCAD file for a puzzle box
 Use --help for more info

+Has been tested on linux, you probablky need libpopt-dev

 As you will see from the Makefile, you will need popt development library.
 You also need gcc supporting _GNU_SOURCE for strdupa (or you can change to strdup)